 The existing ceiling joists will not be strong enough to support the loading of domestic use so that new joists will need to be added or the existing ones strengthened with new supports.

-Care must be exercised when building loft conversions that the existing roof structure is temporarily supported during the new construction as alteration to the roof structure may have weakened its load carrying capacity until it is fully combined with the new structure.
+Care must be exercised when building loft conversions that the existing roof structure is temporarily supported during the new construction as an alteration to the roof structure may have weakened its load-carrying capacity until it is fully combined with the new structure.

 All of these options need careful consideration and advice from various bodies; letting agents to find out how much rent the property could achieve, reputable building contractors giving cost estimates and Structural Engineers on the viability of the extension/alteration and proposals for structural drawings and calculations to be submitted to building control.

-With all of this in hand you are well on your way to improving your property to give added return on investment and comfort for the years to come.
+With all of this in hand, you are well on your way to improving your property to give an added return on investment and comfort for the years to come.